AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 *   toggle the **Enforce Platform Permission** flag to the desired value (Yes / No)

     >[!IMPORTANT]
     >It is important to note that the **Enforce Platform Permission** flag controls if the user's decision to Allow or Deny platform access to his/her TV Provider subscription will be enforced or not.
-Considering the scenario when **Enable Single Sign On** flag is set to "Yes", **Enforce Platform Permission** flag is also set to "Yes" and the user chooses to Deny platform access to his/her TV Provider subscription, then the respective application (channel) won't be able to use the Adobe Pass authentication token obtained by another application (channel).
+Considering the scenario when **Enable Single Sign On** flag is set to "Yes", **Enforce Platform Permission** flag is also set to "Yes" and the user chooses to Deny platform access to his/her TV Provider subscription, then the respective application (channel) won't be able to use the Adobe Pass Authentication token obtained by another application (channel).

 #### Enable Home-Based Authentication {#enable-hba}